-Volume-based discounts work from the principle that “the more you buy, the more you save”.
-This encompasses BOGO (buy one, get one free) discounts, as well as “Save 10% when you buy 3.”
-Essentially, any time you’re offering an incentive for purchasing a larger quantity, that’s a volume based discount.
-These types of discounts work well when you’re trying to drive up average order size or for moving a specific inventory item.
+Volume-based discounts work from the principle that “the more you buy, the more you save.”
+This encompasses BOGO (buy one, get one free) discounts, as well as “save 10% when you buy three,” which can help quickly clear older or excess inventory.
+Essentially, any time you’re offering an incentive for purchasing a larger quantity, that’s a volume-based discount.
+These types of discounts work well when you’re trying to drive up average order size or for move a specific inventory item.

 Dollar or Percent Discounts

-These are generally deployed as coupons and offer a straight dollar or percent amount off an order.
-Think, “Save 15% on your next order!” or “$20 off any purchase greater than $50”.
+These are generally deployed as coupons.
+This approach offers a straight dollar or percentage amount off of an order.
+For example, “save 15% on your next order!” or “enjoy $20 off of any purchase greater than $50.”
 These can include conditions (certain dollar amounts or products purchased) but are generally presented as a way for customers to save on what they want to purchase.
 Coupons are generally good for customer acquisition and encouraging repeat visits.

-Once you’ve selected your type of discount comes the fun part – deciding how to position your promotion!
+Once you’ve selected your type of discount, you get to decide how to position your promotion!
 Again, there’s an almost limitless number of ways to position a promotion.
 Here are some to consider:

 A “VIP Sale” is a way to reward a segment of customers with a special offer.
-This type of promotion involves messaging a specific segment of customers with an offer.
+This type of promotion involves messaging a specific segment of customers rather than your entire database or the general public.
 The offer can be time-bound or not, restricted in product or not.
-It’s essentially a way to drive repeat purchase and increase customer loyalty by rewarding those who have shopped with you in the past.
+It’s essentially a way to drive repeat purchases and increase customer loyalty by rewarding those who have shopped with you in the past.
 Whereas the other types of promotions discussed should be promoted publicly, VIP promotions involve outreach to a limited group.

-Take advantage of an air of excitement around shopping or deals and offer specials during the big “shopping” holidays of the year… or be the first to capitalize on a less popular holiday or occasion.
+Take advantage of the excitement around shopping during the big “shopping” holidays of the year… Or, be the first to capitalize on a less popular holiday or occasion (who’s in on National Doughnut Day?).
 Participating in Black Friday is almost table stakes at this point but you can also get creative.
 For example, your ice cream shop could get a nice boost by running a “Last Day of School” promotion in conjunction with the end of the school year in your local district.

 In-Store & Window Signage, Bag Stuffers, Receipt Messaging

-To promote an upcoming sale, using real estate that you already use to interact with customers to entice them to come back is a no-brainer.
-Think of all the things a customer takes with them when they leave and figure out a way to use it to promote your sale.
-Maybe it’s a flyer or coupon taped to the top of the pizza box or a special message printed on the bottom of receipt.
+To promote an upcoming sale, use real estate that you already use to interact with customers to entice them to come back.
+Think of all the materials a customer takes with them when they leave and figure out a way to use it to promote your sale.
+Maybe it’s a flyer or coupon taped to the top of the pizza box, or a special message printed on the bottom of receipt.
 You can also place signs near the register and entrances.

-Are you using a CRM?
-(If not, you should be!)
-That means you’ve got a bank of email addresses at your disposal.
+Are you using a customer relationship manager (CRM)?
+If not, you should be!
+With a CRM, you’ve got a bank of email addresses at your disposal.
 By sending an email to customers who have visited before, you can encourage them to return.

 Depending on your budget and geographical location, advertisements in the local newspaper or with the local radio station may prove fruitful in introducing your business to new customers.
-Alternatively, some local reporters/DJs may do a local business spotlight that would be free and could be considered part of your public relations outreach.
+Alternatively, some local reporters and DJs may do a local business spotlight that would be free and could be considered part of your public relations outreach.

 Now that you’ve effectively run your promotion, it’s time to dig in and see how successful you were.
-Remember the measures of success you set for yourself back in Step 1?
+Remember the measures of success you set for yourself back in section one?
 It’s time to compare your actual results to the definition of success that you set out for yourself.

-Use your business’ reporting tools to run some reports and check – were you able to sell more of that specific item?
+Use your reporting tools to run some reports and answer some questions.
+Were you able to sell more of that specific item?
 Were you able to bring in new customers?
 Did your overall revenue increase?
-If you’re using the Revel POS, the Product Mix Report and Daily Sales report may be helpful.
+If you’re using Revel’s cloud-based POS platform, the product mix report and daily sales report may be helpful.

 If you hit all of your objectives, pat yourself on the back; your promotion was a success!
 Think about all the things you did — the type of promotion, how you promoted it — and consider replicating them in the future.

 Did you fall short?
-That’s okay; pat yourself on the back anyway because now you have a chance to learn some things about your business!
-Think through all the things you did – what worked?
+That’s okay.
+Pat yourself on the back anyway, because now you have a chance to learn some things about your business!
+Think through all the things you did and note the following: What worked?
 What didn’t?
 What can you tweak in the future to ensure your promotions achieve their objectives next time?